monimoyb/pd_polLearn/README.md

 approxMPCTest.m file then loads the trained policies and data and runs test on new samples.
 If test statistics are deemed unsatisfactory, please go back to training code and retrain
 # Requirements
 Multiparametric toolbox with explicit MPC solver.
 YALMIP.
 Gurobi.
+MATLAB 2016b or newer with Neural Network Toolbox.